Posted on 15 June 2018

 A smartphone soundscape stroll up the iconic High Line just after sunset.

-An ephemeral thumb-piano parade wends its way through Madison Square Park’s latest public art commission “Whiteout,” at dusk.
+An ephemeral thumb-piano parade wends its way through iconic Central Park at dusk.

 Luminaries of the Bronx music and cultural community lead a festive evening parade in celebration of Puerto Rico’s proud heritage.

-A lunch time, New Orlean’s-style jazz parade through the historic Kew Garden’s neighborhood.
+A New Orlean’s-style jazz parade through the streets of NYC.

 A funky after-work music line snaking its way through the heart of East Harlem, with fun stops along 125th Street for the whole family.